IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`CFT_{ijc}`                          Annualized fixed cost of a candidate electricity transmission line                                                 M€/yr
 :math:`\overline{F}_{ijc}`                 Net transfer capacity (total transfer capacity multiplied by the security coefficient) of a transmission line      GW
 :math:`\overline{F}'_{ijc}`                Maximum flow used in the Kirchhoff's 2nd law constraint (e.g., disjunctive constraint for the candidate AC lines)  GW
-:math:`L_{ijc}, X_{ijc}`                   Loss factor and reactance of a transmission line                                                                   p.u.
+:math:`L_{ijc}`                            Loss factor of an electric transmission line                                                                       p.u.
+:math:`X_{ijc}`                            Reactance of an electric transmission line                                                                         p.u.
 :math:`SON_{ijc}, SOF_{ijc}`               Minimum switch-on and switch-off state of a line                                                                   h
 :math:`S_B`                                Base power                                                                                                         GW
 =========================================  =================================================================================================================  =====

-The net transfer capacity of a transmission line can be different in each direction.
+The net transfer capacity of an electric transmission line can be different in each direction.
 However, here it is presented as equal for simplicity.

 =========================================  =================================================================================================================  =====
 **Hydrogen transmission system**
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-:math:`CFH_{ijc}`                          Annualized fixed cost of a candidate transmission pipeline                                                         M€/yr
+:math:`CFH_{ijc}`                          Annualized fixed cost of a candidate hydrogen transmission pipeline                                                M€/yr
 :math:`\overline{FH}_{ijc}`                Net transfer capacity (total transfer capacity multiplied by the security coefficient) of a pipeline               tH2
 =========================================  =================================================================================================================  =====

+The net transfer capacity of a hydrogen transmission pipeline can be different in each direction.
+However, here it is presented as equal for simplicity.

 =========================================  =================================================================================================================  ======
 **Heat transmission system**